wyhitcs/team-letsencrypt/draftv1.md

 ECC support is deferred until it is required for a reason that this feature is not needed recently and possibly will not happen in the future.
 Thus, it is not worth investing efforts in it at the very beginning.

-###2.6.2 Architectural Tactics

-With the development of Let’s Encrypt, various architecture tactics are used to make it more flexible to accomodate changes.
-Besides adding extensible plugins and configurable parameters, Let’s encrypt also takes the following strategies to achieve reliable change:

-- Create mechanisms to roll back unsuccessful deployments:
-The source code is on Github, which is a perfect tool for version control.
-Developers are able to records changes to a file or set of files over time so that they can recall specific versions later.

-- Automated testing:
-Let’s Encrypt uses `tox` for testing.
-`tox` starts a full set of tests, it includes apacheconftest, unit tests for specific Python versions, code coverage, style of the whole project, etc.

-- Continuous integration:
-When making changes, it is always best to receive bad news as early as possible.
-Travis CI is used to do automated testing for every pull request to Let’s Encrypt project before merging.
-They set up a project in multiple Python versions(2.6, 2.7, 3.3, 3.4, 3.5) and multiple plugins. [(links to `.travis.yml`)](https://github.com/letsencrypt/letsencrypt/blob/master/.travis.yml)

 ##Conclusion